m-c-hill/NewBank/README.md

 ### Customers
 Customers of NewBank are able to open multiple accounts in a variety of currencies (both standard and crypto).
-The application allows user to withdraw and deposit cash, request loans up to a set limit and view their recent transactions.
+The application allows users to withdraw and deposit cash, request loans up to a set limit and view their recent transactions.

-Here are some brief examples of tasks customer can carry out, using Jeremy Usborne as an example:
+Here are some brief examples of tasks that customers can carry out, using Jeremy Usborne as an example:

 View accounts
 ![view accounts](https://imgur.com/RmItGVh.png)